 Consolidated debt to total consolidated market capitalization ratio, defined as total consolidated debt as a percentage of the value of our outstanding equity securities plus our total consolidated debt, is a measure of leverage commonly used by analysts in the REIT sector.
 Our total consolidated market capitalization was approximately \$32.1 billion at December 31, 2014.
-Our total consolidated market capitalization was calculated using the December 31, 2014 closing stock price of \$128.69 per common share and the following:

-(1) 153,113,945 shares of our common stock, (2) 16,453,670 outstanding common units of partnership interest in our Operating Partnership (excluding common units held by us), (3) an aggregate of 1,496,799 common units issuable upon conversion of all outstanding LTIP Units, assuming all conditions have been met for the conversion of the LTIP Units, (4) 12,667 Series Four Preferred Units of partnership interest in our Operating Partnership multiplied by the fixed liquidation preference of \$50 per unit, (5) 80,000 shares (8,000,000 depositary shares, each representing 1/100th of a share) of our 5.25% Series B Cumulative Redeemable Preferred Stock, at a price of \$2,500 per share (\$25 per depositary share) and (6) our consolidated debt totaling approximately \$9.9 billion.
+Our total consolidated market capitalization was calculated using Boston Properties, Inc.'s December 31, 2014 closing stock price of \$128.69 per common share and the following: (1) 169,567,615 outstanding common units of limited partnership interest (including 153,113,945 shares held by Boston Properties, Inc.), (2) an aggregate of 1,496,799 common units issuable upon conversion of all outstanding LTIP Units, assuming all conditions have been met for the conversion of the LTIP Units, (3) 12,667 Series Four Preferred Units of partnership interest multiplied by the fixed liquidation preference of \$50 per unit, (4) 80,000 Series B Preferred Units, at a price of \$2,500 per unit and (5) our consolidated debt totaling approximately \$9.9 billion.
 Our total consolidated debt, which excludes debt collateralized by our unconsolidated joint ventures, at December 31, 2014, represented approximately 30.84% of our total consolidated market capitalization.